groue/GRMustache/Guides/security.md

 print digits        # NameError: "name 'digits' is not defined"
 ```

 In Python, you need to provide the full path to an object inside a module, or you get an error.
-With GRMustache, access to objects inside protected objects is similar.
-Deep protected objects must be accessed via their full path:
+With GRMustache, access to objects inside priority objects is similar.
+Deep priority objects must be accessed via their full path:

 `Document.mustache`